Dyadic Reinforcement Learning: A Regret Bound

 Finally, we define

 to be the total number of instances when the high-level state equals $s$ prior to time block $w$ and episode $k$.
 We use $N_{k,w}(s)$ to set hyperparameters in the following theorem.

-Now that we have established the necessary notation and definitions, we can proceed to state our main regret bound. \begin{theo}[Regret Bound] Assume the reward $R$ is bounded in $[0,1]$, Assumption~\ref{assu:stationary}, the action spaces and state spaces are finite discrete and the feature mappings are one-hot encodings.
-Then, Algorithm \ref{alg:rlsvi_greedy_more_episodes} with the following choice of parameters:
+Now that we have established the necessary notation and definitions, we can proceed to state our main regret bound. \begin{theo}[Regret Bound] Assume the reward is bounded in $[0,1]$, the action spaces and state spaces are finite discrete, and the feature mappings are one-hot encodings.
+Furthermore, assume that Approximations \ref{appr:episodic_mdp} and \ref{appr:hier_structure} hold true.
+Define